The Holocaust by bullets, shootings in Ukraine - M Holocaust Memorial

 Register on the Memorial website

 The black hunters...
-Criminals, poachers, to whom Himmler offers freedom in exchange for a manhunt in the Ukrainian and Belarusian forests.
+Convicts, poachers, to whom Himmler offers freedom in exchange for a manhunt in the Ukrainian and Belarusian forests.

-The Einsatzgruppen of Ralph Ogorreck (Calmann Lévy/ Mémorial de la Shoah, 2007)
+The Einsatzgruppen of Ralph Ogorreck (Calmann Lévy/ Shoah Memorial, 2007)

-The book describes these volunteers of the mass murder, authors of the shootings that were the laboratory of the "Final Solution".
+The book describes these volunteers of mass murder, perpetrators of the shootings that were the laboratory of the "Final Solution".

-In the presence of Ralph Ogorreck, Christian Ingrao, deputy director of IHTP (CNRS), professor at Ecole Polytechnique and at IEP de Paris, Edouard Husson, doctor in history, lecturer at the university Paris IV - Sorbonne and Georges Bensoussan, historian, director of the Calmann-Lévy co-edition / Memorial of the Shoah.
+In the presence of Ralph Ogorreck, Christian Ingrao, deputy director of IHTP (CNRS), professor at École Polytechnique and IEP de Paris, Edouard Husson, doctor in history, lecturer at Paris IV - Sorbonne University and Georges Bensoussan, historian, director of the Calmann-Lévy co-publication / Shoah Memorial.